The official site for the TBA-TOC: where the best of the best are crowned TBA-SA Cham

 We begin elimination rounds with the largest brackets first.
 We place the bouts in the first available ring so we cannot predict which ring you will be in.

-WEIGHT IN ATTIRE & Fight wear
+WEIGH-IN ATTIRE & Fight wear

 WEIGH INS: ALL fighters MUST weigh in in their Thai Shorts.
 No Sweats, No Stripping Down, No Sauna Suits.
 Girls may wear a sports bra or tank top.
 Please wipe down and change into dry clothes if needed.